This post may contain affiliate links. Please read my Disclosure Policy for details.

-The meme that grabbed my attention this last week at first made me smile.
-The wise words weren’t from Einstein or a great leader or a well known author.
+A meme that grabbed my attention this last week at first made me smile.
+The wise words didn’t come from Einstein or a great leader or a well known author.
 In fact, they weren’t uttered by a real person at all, but rather by a fictional character that is decidedly non-human.
-The words have stayed with me though, and burrowed deep within my heart, generating ripples of thought.
+The words stayed with me though, and burrowed deep within my heart, generating ripples of thought.

 The quote is “Train yourself to let go of everything you fear to lose.”

 And the being offering that sage advice is the ancient, green tinged Yoda, from the Star Wars universe.
-In the scene in which Yoda speaks these words, he is counseling young Anakin about the dangers of the Dark Side.
+In the scene in which Yoda speaks these words, he counsels young Anakin about the dangers of the Dark Side.

 The conversation includes the warning, “Fear is the path to the dark side…”

-Those words bring extra clarity, for me, about what Yoda is talking about.
+Those words bring extra clarity, for me, about what Yoda shares.

 My thoughts about Yoda’s wisdom are these:

 I notice he says train yourself to let go, implying the act of letting go isn’t necessarily a natural, or easy, response.
 The verb train comes from the Latin “trahere”, meaning pull or draw.
-The early verb sense was ‘cause (a plant) to grow in a desired shape’ and it was the basis of ‘educate, instruct, teach.’
-Yoda is telling his student to educate himself, grow himself, into one who can let go.
+The early verb sense, ‘cause (a plant) to grow in a desired shape’, became the basis for ‘educate, instruct, teach.’
+Yoda tells his student to educate himself, grow himself, into one who can let go.